MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/install-solution.md

 # Install the Voice of the Customer solution

 This section provides you the steps to install the Voice of the Customer for [!INCLUDE[pn-crm-2016-shortest](../includes/pn-crm-2016-shortest.md)] solutions earlier than 9.0, and also the latest version.
+If you're an administrator, you can find the version by going to **Settings** &gt; **Solutions**.

+> [!NOTE]
+> Surveys aren't supported on legacy forms.

 ## Install the Voice of the Customer solution, versions earlier than 9.0

 Voice of the Customer for [!INCLUDE[pn-crm-2016-shortest](../includes/pn-crm-2016-shortest.md)] is a preferred solution that you install from [!INCLUDE[pn-ms-office](../includes/pn-ms-office.md)] 365.
 More information about how to install preferred solutions: [Install a preferred solution](https://technet.microsoft.com/en-us/library/dn878909)

+> [!NOTE]
+> If you're using Voice of the Customer version 9.0.781.3 or earlier, maximum number of survey responses you can pull per day is **2,400**.

 ### Enable and configure Voice of the Customer